Prapthi564/Dashboard-in-a-day/MSSPL/getting-started.md

 - Live Chat Support: https://cloudlabs.ai/labs-support

-Click "Next" from the bottom right corner to embark on your Lab journey!
+Click **Next** from the bottom right corner to embark on your Lab journey!

 ## Happy Learning!!